kammitama5/kammitama5.github.io/_posts/2019-10-08-Tuesday-October-8th.md

 - I received an Invitation to attend [TechTogetherBoston2020](https://boston.techtogether.io/), Boston's Largest All-Female Hackathon [ Jan ]
 - I'm giving a talk at the Women in Data Science Meetup on Feb 3rd on Why Conferences Matter (inspired by Neurips) [ Feb ]
+- I'm TA-ing two classes in Spring; one is a Compilers course in Haskell, and another basic CS course [ Jan - May ]

 ## 2019